Melkeydev/go-blueprint/docs/docs/endpoints-test/mongo.md

 ## Note

-Currently, MongoDB does not support advanced health check functions like SQL databases or Redis.
+MongoDB does not support advanced health check functions like SQL databases or Redis.
 Implementation is basic, providing only a simple ping response to indicate if the server is reachable and DB connection healthy.
-Advanced health metrics such as connection pool statistics, memory usage, and detailed server information are not currently included.